 You should send the application to the Driver and Vehicle Licensing Agency (DVLA) to get a digital tachograph driver smart card.

 Note: Having a digital tachograph Vehicle Unit (VU) installed allows it to record travel details.
-Thus, it will track the daily information and store it as data on the plastic microchipped card.
+Hence, it will track the daily information and store it as data on the plastic microchipped card.

-You need to use the correct form to make a digital tachograph application with the Driver and Vehicle Licensing Agency (DVLA).
+You can apply online (in minutes) or use the special form to make a digital tachograph application with the Driver and Vehicle Licensing Agency (DVLA) if you have:

-Apply by completing the DVLA digital tachograph form D777B/DL download.
-You must use the DVLA D777B(DL) form to get a new digital tachograph driver smart card or renew an expired card.
+Use the DVLA D777B(DL) form to apply using postal methods to get a new digital tachograph driver smart card or renew an expired card.

-Note: You might also get the DVLA digital tachograph card application form at some of the bigger MOT testing stations but not the Post Office.
+Note: You might also get the DVLA digital tachograph card application form at some of the bigger MOT testing stations but not at Post Offices.

 Following that, you should fill in the document and mail it to the address written on the digital tachograph form.
 There will be a specific postcode to use for the Driver and Vehicle Licensing Agency in the United Kingdom.

-Important: Do not use the digi tacho card form if your tachograph driver card does not have a postal address written on it.
-In this case, all you would need to do is change the address on your driving licence.
+Do not use the digi tacho card form if your tachograph driver card does not have a postal address written on it.
+If this is the case, all you need to do is change the address on your driving licence.